 So onto my own recipe for a hot dog wrapped in a soft pretzel–and while we are at it, let’s add cheese–oh yum!!!

 First, I always buy organic nitrate free hot dogs.
-With the quality of meat found in my favorite brand, Applegate, I wouldn’t feel at all bad to eat a hot dog once a week–not that we do!!
+With the quality of meat found today, I wouldn’t feel at all bad to eat a hot dog once a week–not that we do!!
 Like I said, it is rare I get the craving for a hot dog.
 My husband on the other hand…well, that it another story.

 This hot dog creation turned into a fun cooking project for my kids.
 They helped me make the pretzel dough, roll the pretzels around the dogs and of course they enjoyed eating them 🙂